Tattooing in China: In Derung culture

 The Derung people are one of the least populous ethnic minorities in China.
 The area in which they live, in northwest Yunnan Province, lies within the Gaoligongshan National Nature Reserve and the Three Parallel Rivers World Heritage Site.
 The Derung are listed as a National Intangible Cultural Heritage, and are one of the few ethnic groups that still retain traditions such as group marriage families and animism.
 One unique cultural practice of the Derung people is the tattooing of young women, who sometimes are referred to as the "last tattooed women" in China.

-Derung girls receive facial tattoos upon reaching their jīnchāi year (jīnchāi zhīnián (金钗之年); in ancient times, when a woman was twelve years old) to symbolize reaching adulthood.
+Derung girls receive facial tattoos upon reaching their jīnchāi year (in ancient times, when a woman was twelve years old) to symbolize reaching adulthood.
 The process of tattooing involves tracing unique patterns in soot with a bamboo stick around the eyebrows, nose, cheeks, and mouth, and then using a thorn or needle to prick along the patterns.
 With every prick, blood is wiped away and ash or grass juice is applied so it can enter the prick wound.
 The pinpricks are small, so it can take at least ten days to complete the tattoo.
 After scabbing, there will be permanent blue and purple marks on the face.

 There are three potential origins for the custom of tattooing the faces of Derung women: